tobifinn/ensemble_transformer/README.md

 In almost all scripts only relative directories are used to reference the data and models.

 As a first step the ERA5 data has to be downloaded from [[4]](#4).
 All other scripts to pre-process the data can be found in `scripts/data/`.
-The data raw model data to be put into `scripts/data/raw`.
+The data raw model data has to be put into `data/raw`.

 Afterwards, the `scripts/train.py` script can be used to train the networks.
 Specific options can be overwritten via Hydra syntax [[3]](#3).